The circuit in Figure 1 will provide a demonstration of using analog circuits to perform mathematical computations.

 We typically only think of digital circuits, like our computers, as methods for mathematical computation.
 However, as you will see, analog circuits can also be used to perform some complex mathematical operations using surprisingly simple circuitry.

 The potentiometer value is not especially critical, although lower-resistance units will, in theory, work better for this experiment than high-resistance units.
 I’ve used a 10 kΩ potentiometer for this circuit with excellent results.

-Now, measure voltage across the 1 MΩ resistor while moving the potentiometer control.
-A digital voltmeter is highly recommended, and I advise setting it to a very sensitive (millivolt) range to obtain the strongest indications.
+Step 5: For this and the following steps, a digital voltmeter is highly recommended, and I advise setting it to a very sensitive (millivolt) range to obtain the strongest indications.
 Turn the potentiometer slowly clockwise and note the voltmeter’s reading.

 Step 6: Turn the potentiometer slowly counter-clockwise and note the voltmeter’s indication.
 What difference in magnitude and sign do you see between the two different directions of potentiometer control motion?

 Step 7: Try turning the potentiometer at faster rates in both directions.
 How does the voltmeter's output change?

 Step 8: Try moving the potentiometer so that the voltmeter gives a steady, small indication.
 What kind of potentiometer motion provides the steadiest voltage across the 1 MΩ resistor?

 In calculus, a function representing the rate of change of one variable as compared to another is called the derivative.
 This simple circuit illustrates the concept of the derivative by producing an output voltage proportional to the input voltage’s rate of change over time.
 Since this circuit performs the calculus function of differentiation with respect to time (outputting the time derivative of an incoming signal), it is called a differentiator circuit.
 The capacitor placed in series blocks DC (constant) voltages while passing AC (changing) voltages.